There‘s nothing more frustrating than tendering your freight to a trucking company, and then having it arrived damaged. Well, almost nothing….

 5. If using a broker, review your contract to make sure you know who is liable if the subcontracted carrier loses or damages your freight.

-Roderick Fracassi is a senior attorney in the firm's Transportation Law Practice Group.
-Mr. Fracassi focuses his practice primarily on servicing the transactional and regulatory needs of clients in the trucking and logistics ...
+Roderick Fracassi is a partner in the firm's Transportation Law Practice Group who focuses his practice primarily on servicing the transactional, regulatory and litigation needs of clients in the trucking and logistics ...

 Add a comment